Factors that influence Animation cost: medical animation pricing

 - Total Length – Longer Total Run time on projects are generally more expensive to produce.
 Shorter Projects are less expensive.

 Number of Custom or purchased Assets needed – Sometimes there are pre-made 3d models we can purchase for your animation.
-We look to include these items when ever possible.
+We look to include these items whenever possible.
 Sometimes online stores sell 3D Models that are pre-made.
-What may have taken 20-40 hours to model is sometimes available as a greatly discounted price.
-When we find appropriate 3d models for use on your project, we pass this savings on to you.
+What normally takes 20-40 hours to model is sometimes available at a greatly discounted price.
+When we find appropriate 3d models for use on your project, we pass these savings on to you.

 - Creative Development and Planning Hours – Sometimes plans look better on paper, but when you create visuals from them you realize visuals don’t look or transition naturally as you are used to seeing them do in films or ads.
 Don’t worry!
 We can help you through this planning phase.
-We can offer light guidance and reference or take a more heavy handed approach.
+We can offer light guidance and reference or take a more heavy-handed approach.
 It’s your choice!
-The more you think through your idea a higher quality product results.
+The more you think through your idea the higher the quality of product results.

-- Render Quality – It takes more hours to produce visually stunning, polished, realistic looking 3D Animation.
-It takes more computers to crunch complex lighting algorhthyms.
-Less hours are put into making an animation that is less realistic looking.
+- Render Quality – It takes more hours to produce visually stunning, polished, realistic-looking 3D Animation.
+It takes more computers to crunch complex lighting algorithms.
+Fewer hours make an animation that is less realistic looking.

 - Style Quality – (e.g., 2D, 3D, or sketched) Is there a specific look you love?
 Whether something is realistic looking or not, if you have a very specific look you want to match, that will take more time than if you are not as particular.
 For example: if you want to produce illustrative animation that has a black ink outline around all objects that has a specific width, achieving this specific look would take more hours to produce than if you were okay us producing either a similar look or producing the animation without the feature.

 - Due Date – Rush jobs take more hours to produce than non-rush jobs.